 10-pound cat needs about 216 calories/day (maximum of 22 calories/day in treats)

 Another key to avoiding overindulgence and illness?
-Let your guests know — or the other guests if you’re at someone’s house — that they really shouldn’t feed your pet table scraps during Thanksgiving dinner.
+Let your guests know — or the other guests if you’re at someone’s house — that they really shouldn’t feed your pet table scraps during holiday dinner.

 “Your options are to keep Spot in a different room so he can't get in everyone's face at the table,” says Verdino, “or just tell your guests, ‘Even if it looks at you with big, sad eyes, please don't give him anything.’”